 Drug Application

-The SFDA drug registration application is to be filled out and submitted through the Saudi Drug Registration (eSDR).
-This portal is available to access by local Saudi companies; it enables the applicants to do the following:
+Applicants must fill out the drug registration application and submit it through the Saudi Drug Registration (eSDR) system.
+It is a web portal available for local Saudi companies; it enables the applicants to do the following:

-- Fill and export the application for module 1.
+- Fill out and export the application for module 1.

 - Submit the dossier.